What Is the Vegan Keto Diet?

 - Create a meal plan that focuses on low-carb, high-fat vegan foods.

-- Focus on plant-based fats: Nuts, seeds, avocados, and coconut are great sources of plant-based fats.
+- Focus on plant-based fats: Nuts, seeds, avocados, and coconut are excellent sources of plant-based fats.

 - Choose low-carbohydrate vegetables: Leafy greens, broccoli, cauliflower, and zucchini are all good choices.

-- Incorporate plant-based proteins: Tofu, tempeh, and edamame are excellent sources of plant-based protein.
+- Incorporate plant-based proteins: Tofu, tempeh, and edamame are excellent plant-based protein sources.

 - Include a variety of vegetables, nuts, seeds, avocados, and plant-based oils in your meals.